cxw42/Sub-Multi-Tiny/README.md

 Sub::Multi::Tiny is a library for making multisubs, aka multimethods, aka multiple-dispatch subroutines.

+TODO explain: if sub `MakeDispatcher()` exists in the package, it will be called to create the dispatcher.

 # SUPPORT

 You can find documentation for this module with the perldoc command.